web-work-tools/minimal-mistakes/_posts/2019-07-09-welcome-didecentral.md

 ---
-title: "Welcome to the community website for DIDecentral"
+title: "Welcome to DIDecentral Community Site and Social Archive"
 description: "DIDecentral is a collaborative curation initiative aiming to create quality educational content related to Decentralized Identity: Principles, Specs, Code and Initiatives."
 excerpt: >
   A high-level overview of our organization, its projects, and their general state of development.